Counseling Department

 News and Announcements

-A scholarship is being offered by the State Department of Education.
+Attention Class of 2024: A scholarship is being offered by the State Department of Education.
 In the upcoming weeks, one member of the senior class will be selected to receive a renewable $1500 scholarship.
-Three or four other seniors will receive a $500 scholarship.
+Three other seniors will receive a $500 scholarship.
 By rule, the recipients will be determined by current class rank.

 Winners of this scholarship must attend a college or university in New York State to receive the award.
 If you would like additional information, please see Mr. Christiansen in the Counseling Office.